runtimeverification/plutus-core-semantics/plutus-core.md

 endmodule
 ```

+### Alternatives

-Here is how we can implement it using stacks of environments instead of one map.
+Here we show how we can use stacks of environments instead of one map.

 ```stack
     rule <k> (lam X _ M:Term) => closure(RHO, X, M) ... </k>